 Like so many things in any society that truly matter, the automobile stands astride a multitude of social divides.
 Progress.
 Freedom.
 Achievement.
 Wastefulness.
 Drudgery.
 Class division.
 Every car contains legions of angels and demons in turn, and which of each is dominant depends just as much on the perspective of the person doing the observing as the car being observed.
 One’s sculpture of power and beauty in motion is another’s the wasteful extravagance of wealth, overcompensation and status.
 An electric car can mean both the death of enjoyment and performance and the salvation of an industry and the environment – depending on your point of view.
 But what is important is that these contradictions are not rooted in cars, but in ourselves.
 A car is simply a big shiny lump of metal that can move under its own power across the ground; the meaning we see when we look at one has more to do with the reflection of ourselves staring back than any innate attribute of the mirror itself.

-For those of you not aware of the goings-on in the video game industry, Microsoft has recently debuted the long-awaited successor to the Xbox 360, the Xbox One, which does mean that lovers of Diablo 2 can get themselves d2 items from yesgamers.com for hours of endless fun, however, today this is not our main focus.
+For those of you who have spent most of your time indulging in these ESO Mastery Guides in order to get to the top of the leaderboard in games such as Elder Scrolls Online, it is very likely that you won’t be aware of the goings-on in the video game industry.
+One of the hot topics currently doing the rounds is that Microsoft has recently debuted the long-awaited successor to the Xbox 360, the Xbox One.
+The means that lovers of Diablo 2 can get themselves d2 items from yesgamers.com for hours of endless fun, however, today this is not our main focus.
 With that has come to the debut of Forza Motorsport 5, the latest edition of what is nearly inarguably the best racing game series out there.
 And like all previous editions, Forza 5 will be an exclusive to the Xbox gaming system, leaving those who prefer their games on the PC, like myself, out in the cold.